Deer Resistant Shrubs

 Flowers

-Fothergilla offers good deer resistance along with multi-season interest, making it a dependable choice in landscapes where browsing can be an issue.
+Fothergilla brings soft texture and seasonal interest while remaining relatively unbothered by deer in the landscape, even in mixed woodland plantings.
 Fothergilla gardenii (shown here) is grown for its compact habit and bottlebrush-like white flowers that appear in early spring, often before the foliage fully emerges.
 Its dense branching and lightly aromatic leaves make it less appealing to deer while providing consistent structure and seasonal change.

 An excellent choice for borders, woodland edges, or naturalized areas, these shrubs maintain steady growth with little impact from wildlife browsing.
 Fothergilla x intermedia ‘Mount Airy’ offers a larger presence with abundant spring flowers and notable fall color in shades of yellow, orange, and red.
 Together, these selections provide soft bloom, strong seasonal interest, and dependable performance in deer-resistant plantings.